IntersysConsulting/mdc-kaggle-spark-challenge/spark-batch/README.md

 ## Download the data

-This challenge uses a public dataset [available here (kaggle)](https://www.kaggle.com/rounakbanik/the-movies-dataset/home) that contains metadata of over 45,000 movies and 2.6 million rating from nearly 270,000 users.
+This challenge uses a public dataset [available here (kaggle)](https://www.kaggle.com/kemical/kickstarter-projects) that contains the data of over 300,000 kickstarter projects.

 To download the data you'll have to create an account at [Kaggle](https://www.kaggle.com) and install their [command-line API](https://github.com/Kaggle/kaggle-api).